 C-1206-2: Supported Employment Job Development and Placement Benchmark

-The job development and placement benchmark authorized and paid once during the life of the case. it may be necessary to purchase the same benchmark more than once.
-Wobtain To authorize and pay this benchmark more than one time during the life of the case, the VR counselor must obtain an approved VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services, from the VR director.
+The job development and placement benchmark should be authorized and paid once during the life of the case.
+On a case-by-case basis, it may be necessary to purchase the Job Development and Placement benchmark more than once.
+When the VR counselor determines the customer needs the supports of a supported employment specialist for an additional Job Development and Placement benchmark, the VR counselor must obtain VR supervisor approval.
+Before obtaining VR supervisor approval, the VR counselor must document in a case note why the customer requires another placement and what interventions and/or services have been provided to the customer to address needs, circumstances, behaviors, and/or other employment barriers since the first purchase of the benchmark.

 During the job development and placement benchmark, the VR counselor: